adit299/csc413-a3-rnn/README.md

 ## Authors

-**Adit**
-Contributed to architecture plans for model \
-Contributed to data collection, data analysis, and data transformation process (implemented init_data function) \
-Implemented data augmentation process \
-Implemented “stock batcher” process \
-Wrote training code for model \
-Responsible for “Qualitative Results” and “Introduction” portion of README \
-Contributed to “Data” related results from README \

-**Jonathan**
-Contributed to data collection, analysis and transformation \
-Contributed to early data exploration \
-Contributed to training and tuning of hyper parameters \
-Contributed to Stock Batcher portion of code \
-Wrote the data source, data summary, data transformation, and data split sections of the README. \
-Wrote the  “Quantitative Results” section of the README. \
-Contributed to the hyper parameter training section of the README

-**Maham**
-In the code, I\
-Contributed to model design and creation\
-Contributed to training\
-Created a function ‘get_testcost’ to plot the predictions vs the ground truth labels for our test set, and generated several plots to analyse trends\
-Contributed to finding correct and incorrect predictions from the model

-In the Readme, I worked on the following sections\
-The Model Parameters\
-Contributed to Model Examples\
-Training Curve Explanation\
-Contributed to Hyperparameter Tuning\
-Contributed to Justification of Results

-**Abhirag**
-Model Implementation:\
-Contributed in the model design and its creation\
-Implemented the forward function\
-Contributed in implementations of the training and cost functions\ Contributed in the creating the “Prediction vs Ground Truth” plots\
+**Maadhav Adit Krishnan**:

+- Contributed to architecture plans for model
+- Contributed to data collection, data analysis, and data transformation process (implemented init_data function)
+- Implemented data augmentation process
+- Implemented “stock batcher” process
+- Wrote training code for model
+- Responsible for “Qualitative Results” and “Introduction” portion of README
+- Contributed to “Data” related results from README

+**Jonathan McLaren Martin**:

+- Contributed to data collection, analysis and transformation
+- Contributed to early data exploration
+- Contributed to training and tuning of hyper parameters
+- Contributed to Stock Batcher portion of code
+- Wrote the data source, data summary, data transformation, and data split sections of the README.
+- Wrote the  “Quantitative Results” section of the README.
+- Contributed to the hyper parameter training section of the README

+**Maham Khan**:

+In the code, I
+- Contributed to model design and creation
+- Contributed to training
+- Created a function ‘get_testcost’ to plot the predictions vs the ground truth labels for our test set, and generated several plots to analyse trends
+- Contributed to finding correct and incorrect predictions from the model

+In the README, I worked on the following sections
+- The Model Parameters
+- Contributed to Model Examples
+- Training Curve Explanation
+- Contributed to Hyperparameter Tuning
+- Contributed to Justification of Results

+ **Abhirag Rajan Nair** :

+Model Implementation:
+- Contributed in the model design and its creation
+- Implemented the forward function
+- Contributed in implementations of the training and cost functions
+- Contributed in the creating the “Prediction vs Ground Truth” plots
    - Finding correct and incorrect predictions

-README File:\
+README File:
-Created the diagram of how the model performs the forward pass\ Decided on how we will judge the performance of our model (Quantitative Measures)\
+- Model Figure
+- Quantitative Measures
-Contributed in Model Examples\
+- Contributed in Model Examples
+- Ethical Implications
-Considered the Ethical Implications of the creation of such a model\ Contributed in Justification of Results
+- Contributed in Justification of Results